zalerapraxis/docker-nordvpn-qbittorrent/README.md

 [openpynurl]: https://github.com/jotyGill/openpyn-nordvpn/

 Based on the [LinuxServer.io][linuxserverurl] image for qbittorrent and [openpyn-nordvpn][openpynurl].
-This create a docker with a qBittorrent instance running with the web-ui with all the traffic passing through an OpenVPN server of NordVPN and using the Socks5 protocol with the same server
+This create a docker with a qBittorrent instance running with the web-ui and all the traffic double encrypted: passing through an OpenVPN server of NordVPN and using the Socks5 protocol of the same server.

 # omegagoth/nordvpn-qbittorrent
 [![](https://images.microbadger.com/badges/version/omegagoth/nordvpn-qbittorrent.svg)](https://microbadger.com/images/omegagoth/nordvpn-qbittorrent "Get your own version badge on microbadger.com")